ai/visibilityjs/README.md

 # Visibility.js

-Visibility.js is a wrapper for the Page Visibility API.
+Visibility.js is a wrapper for the [Page Visibility API].
+It eases usage of the API by hiding vendor-specific property prefixes and adding some high-level functions.

 Page Visibility API allows you to determine whether your web page is visible to a user, is hidden in background tab or is prerendering.
 It allows you to use